zendesk/zendesk_api_client_php/README.md

 #### Find All using CBP (fine)

-If you want use `#findAll`, until CBP becomes the default API response, you should explicitly request CBP responses by using the param `page[size]`.
+If you still want use `findAll()`, until CBP becomes the default API response, you must explicitly request CBP responses by using the param `page[size]`.

 ``` php
 // CBP: /path?page[size]=100